-Eligible fellows must be U.S. citizens or permanent residents, have received their Ph.D. (or equivalent) degree within the last three years, demonstrate a strong commitment to inclusive excellence and a clear interest in applying for academic positions within the UC system.
+Eligible fellows must have received their Ph.D. (or equivalent) degree within the last three years, demonstrate a strong commitment to inclusive excellence and a clear interest in the academic path.
 The evaluation process will take into consideration evidence of research productivity, potential for success in an independent research career, and a strong track record of contributions to diversity.
 Women and individuals from groups historically underrepresented in biomedical sciences are strongly encouraged to apply.
-Prospective fellows may apply before receiving their doctoral degree, provided that their defense date is prior to July 1 of the same year.
+International scholars are also encouraged to apply, provided that they are interested in pursuing an academic career within the U.S. Prospective fellows may apply before receiving their doctoral degree, as long as that their PhD defense date is prior to September 1 of the same year.

-Awardees are expected, within the first year of being in the lab, to apply to the University of California President’s Postdoctoral Fellowship Program (UC PPFP).
+Awardees are expected, within the first year of being in the lab, to apply to fellowships from federal or private sources, and if eligible, apply to the University of California President’s Postdoctoral Fellowship Program (UC PPFP).
 The UC PPFP was established in 1984 to encourage outstanding women and minority Ph.D. recipients to pursue academic careers at the University of California.

-Awardees will have dedicated mentorship and help in preparing the UC PPFP application and opportunities to network with current fellows and former fellows who are now faculty at UCI.
-Awardees will also have access to a suite of professional development resources through GPS-STEM including formal training in grant writing, paper writing, effective mentoring, and science communication.
+Awardees will receive dedicated mentorship and help in preparing fellowship applications and access to a suite of professional development resources through GPS-STEM including formal training in grant writing, paper writing, effective mentoring, and science communication.

-The applicant must be nominated by a full-time senate faculty member with a primary appointment in the School of Biological Sciences.
+The applicant must be nominated by a full-time senate faculty member at any rank with a primary appointment in the School of Biological Sciences.
 The nomination packet should include:

-- Inclusive Excellence Statement (max 2 pages, single spaced, 11pt font, 0.5 inch margins)
+- Inclusive Excellence Activities Statement (instructions) (max 2 pages, single spaced, 11pt font, 0.5-inch margins)

 - Letter of Recommendation from Ph.D.
 Advisor

 - Letter of Support from the Prospective Postdoctoral Mentor at UCI.